valevo/AlgorithmicAestheticsPresentation/presentation.md

 ## 2.3 Simplicity in Aesthetics More Conretely

+ - examples of simplicity in society include simple design patterns in building and everyday objects, simple traffic rules, simple greeting protocols <br>
+   societies abandon simple principles only when really necessary (which is the definition of preference)

  - examples of simplicity in art include symmetry in painting, recurring motives in music, simples harmonies in music, reduced colour schemes in painting, abstract art <br>
    cf. the more Picasso progressed in his career, the more reduced his painting of human anatomy became